-- IP Precedence Range: Enter the IP precedence range that the Router takes to differentiate the traffic. - Type of Service: Select the type of service that the Router takes to deal with the traffic. - 802.1p: Select the priority range for the rule.
+- IP Precedence Range: Enter the IP precedence range that the modem router takes to differentiate the traffic. - Type of Service: Select the type of service that the modem router takes to deal with the traffic

 When you select DSCP, you can assign the priority via DHCP (the header of IP group).
 It maps the IP group into corresponding service class.